 We found it no surprise finding the hammer all over the Bible.
 It appears 7 times specifically in noun form.
 This broad term referred to a tool that could also be called a mallet in certain situations.
 From the verses that mention the hammer, it was evident it was used for working stone, beating metals, wood-carving, and also for driving nails and tent pins.
 (Judges 4:21; Judges 5:26, 1 Kings 6:7; Isaiah 41:7; Jeremiah 23:29 & Jeremiah 50:23)

 “Is not my word like fire, declares the Lord, and like a hammer that breaks the rock in pieces?” – Jeremiah 23:29

 The verb ‘sharpen’ (as in ‘to file’) appears once in the bible in the book of 1 Samuel 13:21.
 According to this verse it was used specifically for sharpening tools like axes, plowshares, and other agricultural tools that required an edge in preparation for battle.

-The bible has all sorts of tool references if you look hard enough.
+We found all sorts of references to hand tools in the Bible.
+We’re certain you can find even more than us if you look hard enough.
 And why not?
-If God made us in His image, then we must have gotten our love of tools from Him.
+If God made us in His image, then we must have gotten our love of tools from Him!

 Plus, I’ve seen a lot of his handiwork—He’s quite the master craftsman, you know.